tbroyer/blog.ltgt.net/_posts/2016-01-24-maven-is-broken-by-design-2.md

 never stumbled on it because he always does clean builds with Maven (leaving his IDE handle incremental compilation).
 In other words, incremental builds in Maven are so broken that even core contributors don't use them.
-I'm ready to bet that everyone else simply use an old version of the Maven Compiler Plugin that doesn't exhibit the issue.
+I'm ready to bet that everyone else simply uses an old version of the Maven Compiler Plugin that doesn't exhibit the issue.

 And before bringing that post to a close, let's quickly see how Maven compares to other build tools.
 We'll see that most of them don't have the issues discussed above.